+A. Policies and procedures adopted to ensure that the issuer acts according to law, including satisfying its reporting obligations under the Corporations Act and the Listing Rules.

+Code of Conduct

+The Company has adopted a Code of Conduct which outlines the standard of corporate and individual behaviour expected of the Company, the board, management and employees.
+The Code of Conduct also considers compliance and reporting of circumstances which may be a breach of law or the Company's internal governance policies.

-A. Policies and procedures adopted to ensure that the Code of Conduct ---------------------------------------------------------- ----------------- the Company's internal governance policies.
-Audit Committee Charter The Company also has an Audit Committee which is governed by the Company's Audit Committee Charter.
+Audit Committee Charter

+The Company also has an Audit Committee which is governed by the Company's Audit Committee Charter.
 The role of the Audit Committee is to safeguard the integrity of the Company's financial reporting and oversee the independence of external auditors engaged by the Company.

-B. Policies and procedures adopted to ensure that the entity's board acts with due care and diligence and in the interests of shareholders Board Charter The Company has adopted a Board Charter which sets out the principles for operation of the Company board of directors.
+B. Policies and procedures adopted to ensure that the entity's board acts with due care and diligence and in the interests of shareholders

+Board Charter

+The Company has adopted a Board Charter which sets out the principles for operation of the Company board of directors.
 The board is accountable to shareholders for performance of the Company.

 The Board Charter also outlines the Company's procedures for appointment of directors and membership term for positions on the board.

-Securities Trading Policy The Company has adopted a securities trading policy designed to maintain investor confidence in the integrity of the Company's internal controls and procedures and to provide guidance on avoiding any breach of the insider trading laws.
-C. Policies and procedures adopted to adequately identify and deal with conflicts of interest at board management and employee levels Conflicts of Interest and Related Party Transactions Policy The Company has adopted a conflicts of interest and related party transactions policy prior to listing on the NSX.
+Securities Trading Policy

+The Company has adopted a securities trading policy designed to maintain investor confidence in the integrity of the Company's internal controls and procedures and to provide guidance on avoiding any breach of the insider trading laws.

+C. Policies and procedures adopted to adequately identify and deal with conflicts of interest at board management and employee levels

+Conflicts of Interest and Related Party Transactions Policy

+The Company has adopted a conflicts of interest and related party transactions policy prior to listing on the NSX.
 The policy will outline the Company's approach to identifying, recording, and dealing with conflicts of interest at the board, management and employee levels.
 The Board also recognises that any commercial arrangements between director related parties and the Company should be conducted on an arms length basis.
 This approach will also be outlined in the conflicts of interest and related party transactions policy.

-D. Policies and procedures adopted to protect shareholder interests, including access to information, voting rights, share of profits and equitable treatment Continuous Disclosure Policy The Company is committed to ensuring it complies with its continuous disclosure obligations and has adopted a continuous disclosure policy supporting this position.
+D. Policies and procedures adopted to protect shareholder interests, including access to information, voting rights, share of profits and equitable treatment

+Continuous Disclosure Policy

+The Company is committed to ensuring it complies with its continuous disclosure obligations and has adopted a continuous disclosure policy supporting this position.

 The Board has ultimate responsibility for ensuring the Company complies with its continuous disclosure obligations and recognises that price sensitive information concerning the Company must be immediately disclosed.
-Risk Management Framework

-The Company has adopted a risk management framework which will address the Company's approach to risk management and the responsibilities for risk management shared across the Board and Company.
+Risk Management Framework The Company has adopted a risk management framework which will address the Company's approach to risk management and the responsibilities for risk management shared across the Board and Company.
 E. Policies and procedures adopted to protect the interests of stakeholders including employees, creditors and the wider community Remuneration Committee Charter The Company's Remuneration Committee assists the Board to fulfil its corporate governance responsibilities with respect to remuneration by reviewing and recommending remuneration packages of senior executives, employee incentive and equity-based plans, and recruitment retention and termination policies.
 The Committee's approach is guided by the Remuneration Committee Charter which outlines the board's approach to remuneration of employees.